johncmunson/navigating-the-react-ecosystem/README.md

 ### Recommended Libraries

 React is an ecosystem just as much as it is a library.
 The same can be said for Redux.
-You do not have to use all of these, and many of them can gradually be added to the codebase as needed.
+You do not have to utilize all of these libraries, and many of them can gradually be added to the codebase as needed.
 However, all of these libraries are first-class, grade A, battle tested projects that will without a doubt improve the the maintainablity and scalability of your application when implemented properly.

 - redux (data management)
 - xstate (state management / hierarchichal state machine)